 (Reason: Reminder to be sure ordinance reads the same as designated by the city.)

-- Section [A] 104.2.1 Determination of substantially improved or substantially damaged existing buildings and structures in flood hazard areas; (jurisdictions may consider the option to amend or delete depending on local enforcement and flood hazard ordinances.) - Section 104.10.1; Flood hazard areas. (jurisdictions may consider the option to amend or delete depending on local enforcement and flood hazard ordinances.)
+Section [A] 104.2.1 Determination of substantially improved or substantially damaged existing buildings and structures in flood hazard areas.
+(Jurisdictions may consider the option to amend or delete depending on local enforcement and flood hazard ordinances.)